dd32/td-gh-ex/readme.txt

 --------------------

 Sticky post should be used with images
+Photoswipe functionality works properly only with galleries which link to media file [GALLERY SETTINGS-> link to -> media file]
 Custom background color or image is displayed at a resolution higher than 1280 px